adam-lafontaine/CMS/blog/posts/2022/[016][C++ on the web].md

 ### Using SDL2

 Emscripten works with many popular C++ libraries including SDL2.
-Rather than image data being written to a window buffer, it will be written an html canvas element.
+Rather than image data being written to a window buffer, it will be written to an html canvas element.

 Install SDL2 if it isn't already.